A Geolocation-Aware Multimodal Approach for Ecological Prediction: Results

 \subsection{Specific contribution of text and images for different types of environmental variables}

-Fig.~\ref{fig:thematic_contribution} shows the comparison of the regression performances of our best model, i.e. ``Text + Images'', with or without spatial context, for the SWECO25variables grouped into seven thematic groups.
-Additional scatter plots of predicted values against SWECO25values are presented in the Suppl.
+Fig.~\ref{fig:thematic_contribution} shows the comparison of the regression performances of our best model, i.e. ``Text + Images'', with or without spatial context, for the SWECO25 variables grouped into seven thematic groups.
+Additional scatter plots of predicted values against SWECO25 values are presented in the Suppl.
 Fig. \ref{fig:scatter_sweco} to give more insight into performance at the variable level.

 For all the thematic groups, a gain in performance is obtained when adding spatial context, but to a varying degree.
 The land use/land cover, bioclimatic, edaphic and population groups are associated with globally high $R^2$ scores, and received a significant boost when adding spatial context, with a large relative increase in performance from $0.47$ to $0.61$ ($+30\%$) for bioclimatic variables and from $0.40$ to $0.54$ ($+35\%$) for the edaphic group.
-The overall highest $R^2$ scores are obtained for the Vegetation group, both with ($0.75$) and without ($0.74$) spatial context, while this small relative improvement when adding spatial context suggests that features at the origin are sufficient to model this group.

-For the remaining groups, \textit{geological} and \textit{hydrological}, the model performance remains low in both scenarios, with only a slight increase with spatial context.
-These variables are discretised from categorical variables and seem hardly predictable from the RS perspective; adding context information only provides a moderate benefit.
+The overall highest $R^2$ scores are obtained for the Vegetation group, both with ($0.75$) and without ($0.74$) spatial context, while this small relative improvement when adding spatial context suggests that features at the origin are sufficient to model this group. \enlargethispage{\baselineskip} For the remaining groups, \textit{geological} and \textit{hydrological} variables, the model performance remains low in both scenarios, with only a slight increase with spatial context.
+These factors are discretised from categorical variables and seem hardly predictable from the RS perspective; adding context information only provides a moderate benefit.\\

 Fig.~\ref{fig:thematic_contri_interest} compares the different settings per group of environmental variables.
 Overall, the ``Text + Images'' setting with spatial context performs the best, closely followed by the ``Image only'' setting, although the gap varies across groups.
 This confirms a complementary effect from combining modalities, meaning that fusing information from textual and visual data provides a more robust predictive model than either modality alone.
 The overall weakest performance is obtained again for the geological and hydrological groups, showing a neutral or even negative effect when adding text, which we interpret as the absence of sufficient information for modelling them in the text data.